Working with Updates

 Subscribing to updates of channels/supergroups

-The API will automatically send passive updates (i.e. as standalone Updates constructors in the socket) for channels/supergroups the user/bot is a member of.
+The API will usually send passive updates (i.e. as standalone Updates constructors in the socket) for channels/supergroups the user/bot is a member of.

-However, clients (user accounts only) should also additionally invoke updates.getChannelDifference periodically for channels and supergroups the user is currently viewing (i.e. explicitly opened channels/supergroups in one or more tabs/windows).
+However, in some cases the API may stop sending updates (or send fewer updates) for some channels/supergroups: thus clients (user accounts only) should also additionally invoke updates.getChannelDifference periodically for channels and supergroups the user is currently viewing (i.e. explicitly opened channels/supergroups in one or more tabs/windows).

 If the returned difference is non-final, the method should be called immediately with the new parameters as usual.